The Company (Hawaiian organized crime): Wilford "Nappy" Pulawa

 Under Pulawa's leadership, The Company extended a firm hold over the criminal rackets on the island, resorting to extreme violence when necessary.
 The organization became involved primarily in illegal gambling, prostitution in the islands' resort hotels, racketeering of local labor unions, the extortion of local legal and illegal businesses, and in the wide-scale illegal trade in Chinese white heroin.
-Under Pulawa, the organization extorted a tribute from anyone wanting to do business in Hawaii, such as mainland mafia members, bookmakers, and gambling operators.
+Under Pulawa, the organization extorted tribute from anyone wanting to do business in Hawaii, such as mainland mafia members, bookmakers, and gambling operators.
 The Company was able to exert some of its criminal control into Hawaiian communities on the mainland, mainly in Nevada and California.
 The syndicate made connections with figures in the American Mafia, but in some cases also had a rivalry with some of them.
-Rumor has it that when once two Chicago mobsters active in Las Vegas were sent to Hawaii to teach a local Hawaiian gang leader a lesson for muscling in on illegal gambling rackets in Nevada, The Company killed the two mob thugs and returned their chopped-up bodies to the mainland in the back of a trunk with a note attached: "Delicious, send more."
+Rumor has it that once, when two Chicago mobsters active in Las Vegas were sent to Hawaii to teach a local Hawaiian gang leader a lesson for muscling in on illegal gambling rackets in Nevada, The Company killed the two mob thugs and returned their chopped-up bodies to the mainland in the back of a trunk with a note attached: "Delicious, send more."

 Pulawa's reign ended in 1973 when he was starting to heavily invest criminal money in the real estate business.
 When law enforcement got wind of Pulawa's plans to buy several resort facilities in California, they were able to arrest him on tax evasion.
 He was jailed in 1975 and was sentenced to serve 24 years in federal prison, much of which he served at McNeil Island in Washington.
 He was paroled in 1984 and returned to the island to become involved in labor issues.
 Meanwhile, other heavyweights within The Company had started to fight over control of the vast criminal organization which had inserted itself in many aspects of the Hawaiian life, such as the entertainment field, the fishing industry, and organized labor, as well as Hawaiian cultural and rights groups.